bveber/pysports-stats/CONTRIBUTING.md

 ## How Can I Contribute?
-Contributions from the community make open-source projects awesome and developers, data scientists, hobbyists, and more are encouraged to contribute to `sportsipy`.
+Contributions from the community make open-source projects awesome and developers, data scientists, hobbyists, and more are encouraged to contribute to `sports`.
 The following are some examples on how to contribute to this project.

 ### Reporting bugs